mstrlaw/mstrlaw/src/posts/2022-03-13-escaping-the-informational-bubble-–-on-building-thoro-news.md

 <br>

 I'm a strong believer that the best way to generate a more accurate view of the world is by feeding our minds with a broad and diverse set of information.

-Truth will lie somewhere in the middle.
+<b>Truth lies somewhere in the middle.</b>

 We don't control the mental mechanism that shapes our opinions, thoughts and beliefs but we can determine which information we feed our minds.